-College of the Sequoias Community College District had a strong financial year in 2021-2022 despite the continuing COVID-19 pandemic.
+College of the Sequoias Community College District had a strong financial year in 2022-23.
 The District ended the fiscal year with a healthy fund balance.

 - The District's primary funding source is the new California Student Center Funding Formula (SCFF) implemented in Fiscal Year 2018-2019.
 SCFF is comprised of three components.
 Base Allocation 70% which is calculated using FTES and foundation grants for mid-size college, Tulare, and Hanford education centers, Supplemental Allocation 20% which is based on socioeconomic factors such as PELL, College Promise, and AB540 recipients, and Student Success Allocation 10% which is based on eight success factors such as Degree attainment.
 Funding is comprised of State apportionment, Education Protection Account, local property taxes, and student enrollment fees.
 The primary basis of this apportionment is the calculation of Full-Time Equivalent Students (FTES).
-During the 2021-2022 fiscal year due to the pandemic, the State will use FY20 P1 for funding purposes, the District's FY20 P1 resident FTES were comprised of 10,026.26 credit, special admit and Career Development and College Preparation (CDCP) non-credit FTES and 493.20 non-credit FTES for a total of 10,519.46 FTES.
-Actual total FTES for 2021-2022 was 8,954.41.
-In the 2021-2022 fiscal year, the District's actual resident FTES were comprised of 8,767.73 credit and CDCP non-credit FTES and 186.68 non-credit FTES for a total of 8,954.41 FTES. - The Hanford Educational Center generated 1,146.21 FTES, which was part of the District's 8,954.41 total FTES for 2021-2022. - The Tulare College Center generated 2,837.18 FTES, which was part of the District's 8,954.41 total FTES for 2021-2022. - The District ended the year with a General Fund balance of \$27.98 million.
-The State Chancellor's Office recommends reserve levels of five percent of unrestricted General Fund expenditures be set aside for economic uncertainties.
-The District exceeded this requirement for the current year, closing the year with over 33.50 percent in General Fund reserve.
-The Board established a priority in 2012 of ensuring fiscal stability and striving to achieve a General Fund Reserve no less than the current statewide average for community colleges of 29.8%. - The primary expenditure of the District is for the salaries and benefits of the Academic, Classified, and Administrative District employees.
-These costs amounted to 76.47 percent of the unrestricted general fund and 61.83 percent of the total general fund.
-In addition to the costs for current employees' insurance coverage, the District provides insurance benefits to retirees meeting plan eligibility requirements. - The District provides student financial aid to qualifying students of the District in the amount of approximately \$46.65 million.
+During the 2022-23 fiscal year due to the pandemic, the State will use FY20 P1 for funding purposes, the District's FY20 P1 resident FTES were comprised of 10,026.26 credit, special admit and Career Development and College Preparation (CDCP) non-credit FTES and 493.20 non-credit FTES for a total of 10,519.46 FTES.
+Actual total FTES for 2022-23 was 9,677.80.
+In the 2022-23 fiscal year, the District's actual resident FTES were comprised of 8,749.33 credit and CDCP non-credit FTES and 43.76 non-credit FTES for a total of 9,677.80 FTES. - The Hanford Educational Center generated 1,064.73 FTES, which was part of the District's 9,677.80 total FTES for 2022-23. - The Tulare College Center generated 3,954.27 FTES, which was part of the District's 9,677.80 total FTES for 2022-23. - The District ended the year with an Unrestricted General Fund balance of \$28.29 million and Restricted General Fund balance of \$4.45 million.
+The State Chancellor's Office recommends reserve levels of two months average expense of General Fund expenditures be set aside for economic uncertainties.
+The District exceeded this requirement for the current year, closing the year with over 28.83 percent in General Fund reserve. - The primary expenditure of the District is for the salaries and benefits of the Academic, Classified, and Administrative District employees.
+These costs amounted to 72.98 percent of the unrestricted general fund and 68.14 percent of the total general fund.
+In addition to the costs for current employees' insurance coverage, the District provides insurance benefits to retirees meeting plan eligibility requirements. - The District provides student financial aid to qualifying students of the District in the amount of approximately \$32.25 million.
 This aid is provided through grants, loans from the Federal government and State System's Office, and local funding.